How do I know I’m not paying too much?

-- Find out how much comparator properties have sold for.
-They need to be identical or very similar to the one you are looking to buy.
-Again, use the Land Registry site to find local properties sold at that price.
-The site gives you type of property (detached etc) and size (number of bedrooms).
+- Find out how much comparable properties have sold for.
+Try to compare prices for properties that are similar to the size and type of property you are looking to buy and in a similar condition.
+Use Land Registry to look at type of property (detached etc) and size (number of bedrooms).
 For more detail, type the address into Google.
 This should show you details from when that property was last listed and you can compare the floorplans of the property with the one you want to buy.
 Rightmove and Zoopla also have tools that show sold prices and you can see sales particulars including pictures of the sold properties.

 If you can only find properties that are different in size from yours that have sold recently, then make an adjustment for square footage.
 For example, if the property next door sold recently but is 30% bigger, it makes sense to scale down the value of the property you are interested in accordingly.
 But remember there are other factors too, such as the state of repair.

-- Keep your eye on the local market trends.
+- Keep your eye on the local market house price trends.
 Are prices falling, or rising – and how fast?
-Post COVID-19 lockdown we have seen a boom in people looking for properties with gardens over city flats, for example and currently there are more buyers than properties available to buy, so prices are rising.
+In 2021, we have seen a boom in people looking for properties with gardens over city flats, for example and currently there are more buyers than properties available to buy, so prices are rising.
 See our House Price Watch report for the latest news on house prices.